 - Institutional Giving: Grant Management, Research, and Writing

 - Individual Giving: Planning/implementing campaigns, managing individual donations

 - Board Activities: Coordinating with the Board’s Development Committee, liaising with the full Board Special

 - Events: Assisting with cultivation events

 - Engaging in field-wide events Conducting and presenting research

-Pentacle’s Internship and Fellowship Programs are supported, in part, by public funds from the National Endowment for the Arts, the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, and the New York City Department of Cultural Affairs in partnership with the City Council.
-Pentacle receives private support for its Internship and Fellowship Programs from the Howard Gilman Foundation, The New York Community Trust, The Hyde and Watson Foundation, The Jerome Robbins Foundation, and The Harkness Foundation for Dance.
+Pentacle’s Career Development Programs are supported, in part, by public funds from the National Endowment for the Arts, the New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature, and the New York City Department of Cultural Affairs in partnership with the City Council.
+Pentacle receives private support for its Career Development Programs from the Howard Gilman Foundation, The Lotos Foundation, The Jerome Robbins Foundation, the Harkness Foundation for Dance, and generous individual donors.